Normanbg/Personal_Research/index.md

 *Q*uality, *C*ost, *D*elivery (QCD):

--Is an analysis used to assess different components of the production process. **Quality** refers to the attribute expected by the client, **Cost** refers to the appropriate resource required to undertake the service and **Delivery** specify distributing completed service to client in a timely style.
+Is an analysis used to assess different components of the production process. **Quality** refers to the attribute expected by the client, **Cost** refers to the appropriate resource required to undertake the service and **Delivery** specify distributing completed service to client in a timely style.

 Quality on video games is difficult to analyse.
 But being on time and under budget is where you are going to have a game that is, actually, going to ship or not.
 The Cost & Delivery are the most important here (unless you have unlimited money and time), the way to measure these things are the man-month before mentioned and directly reflects the common sentence "*Time is money*".